Etheric Studies Glossary of Terms

 H

 Haunting: Paranormal disturbances usually attributed to the personality of a discarnate person.
-Various phenomena are reported as haunting phenomena including moving objects, strange noises, lights, cold spots, unpleasant smells and the appearance of ghostly figures.
+Various phenomena are reported as haunt phenomena including moving objects, strange noises, lights, cold spots, unpleasant smells and the appearance of ghostly figures.

-Healing Intention: When a person thinks of another person, a link of rapport is established between the two.
+Healing Intention: When a person thinks of another person, a link of rapport is established between the two people.
 The nature of this link is determined by the thinker’s attention, visualization and intention.
 When intention is focused on the wellbeing of the other person, the resulting expression of intended order is seen as a healing influence.

 The various healing modalities are modeled as healing intention, but with unique points of view as to how healing is expected to occur.
 Some modalities are more about setting the receiver’s expectations to expect healing.
 In organized Spiritualism, the “healer” is considered a conduit through which discarnate helpers are able to express a healing influence toward the sitter.